-Implementing the right communication channels in your organization is very important to keep your employees engaged, aligned and to help them be more productive.
+Implementing the right communication channels in your organization is the key to keeping your employees productive, engaged, and aligned with your business goals.

-Today’s employees feel more isolated and disengaged from their employers than ever before.
+Today, employees feel more isolated and disconnected from the rest of the organization than ever before.

 According to a recent study, the root problem is that 60% of employees feel less-than-enthusiastic about internal communications.
 44% of them say that their business’ internal communications are stagnant, with nothing having changed in the past five years.

 For that reason, companies are now implementing new solutions to improve their internal communication efforts.

 However, effective workplace communication is not easy to achieve.
 The key is to share the right content with the right employees at the right time through their preferred channels and devices.